10 Best Exercise Bikes Fully Reviewed & Compared

 Q: How often should I use my exercise bike?

-A: The CDC and American Heart Association recommends 150 minutes of moderately intense or 75 minutes of rigorous cardiovascular exercise a week.
+A: The CDC and American Heart Association recommend 150 minutes of moderately intense or 75 minutes of vigorous cardiovascular exercise a week.
 Consider this when planning your weekly exercise.

 Q: Can I replace the seat?

 A: Replacing the seat is possible on many, but not all, exercise bikes.
 Check with the manufacturer for appropriate sizing prior to purchasing a seat.
-On bikes where the seat cannot be replaced you may consider a gel seat cover to make it a bit more comfortable.
+On bikes where the seat cannot be replaced, you may consider a gel seat cover to make it a bit more comfortable.
+Before taking the decision to change the seat, ask yourself why you want to change it.
+If the seat feels uncomfortable it might be because it is not set at a height which works for you.

 - What Are the Health Benefits of Routinely Riding a Stationary Bike?, Web page, ,